Nkurenkuru: History

 On December 30, 1886, Portugal and Germany signed a bilateral agreement, in which the borders between Angola and South West Africa were defined along the Okavango River.
 The tribes of the Kavango people, who at this time settled on both sides of the river, were informed about this new territorial setting only afterwards.
 On the north side of the river, the Portuguese started with the construction of a number of forts; among others Fort Cuangar, directly opposite of the residence of the Kwangali kings.
 On the south side, a number of military and missionary expeditions were carried out along the river.
 On August 17, 1909, Berengar von Zastrow, for the German administration, and King Himarua (1886–1910), for the Uukwangali hompas, signed a protection agreement (Schutzvertrag) with general authority for the government in Windhuk and land ownership of the kings.
 In response to those forts on the northern side of the river, the German administration opened a police station in Nkurenkuru on June 17, 1910, which over the following years mainly assumed representative tasks.
-With the outbreak of World War I and a murdered German delegation at Naulila, the police station was used to launch an attack on Fort Cuangar on October 31, 1914, in which all present 30 Portugugese and Angolan soldiers were killed.
+With the outbreak of World War I and a murdered German delegation at Naulila, the police station was used to launch an attack on Fort Cuangar on October 31, 1914, in which all present 30 Portuguese and Angolan soldiers were killed.
 With the end of the war the station was closed and first replaced by a temporary British occupation and from April 1921 onwards by a permanent governor for the newly established Kavango district.
 The new local government resulted in an extended political presence of the new League of Nations mandate government of South West Africa, but already in 1936 the administration was moved to Rundu, which was also chosen as the new district capital.
 Consequently, during the following 50 years Nkurenkuru fell into increasing insignificance.

 Compared to many other towns in Namibia, Nkurenkuru was underdeveloped at independence.
 The town suffered from bad infrastructure and the political unrest in neighboring Angola.
 The economy of Nkurenkuru was characterized by small farmers with only few general services: a post office, two schools, a small hospital and a petrol station.
-Nkurenkuru had only few other shops.
+Nkurenkuru had only a few other shops.